keybase/more-entropy/README.md

 ### Notes

- * entropy is calculated by changes in performance; for example, if your process could perform exactly the same amount of work in a unit of time, there would be no entropy.
+ * entropy is calculated by changes in performance; for example, if your process could perform exactly the same amount of work in a unit of time, there would be no entropy, regardless of how much work that was.
- * specifically, the entropy is log(absolute value of delta), capped at 4 bits
  * this should work well even if your system is bogged down (it'll just take longer to get entropy)
  * `get_entropy` can be called as many times as you like, even concurrently; it will call back with uniquely calculated data to each request
  * return values are small integers (sometimes < 1000) and may be negative